 - Our guests represent a wide variety of ethnic groups, including African-American, Hispanic, Haitian, Chinese, African and white women.

 - We offer a safe haven to LGBTQIA+ women and our Overnight Shelter and other services are all available to those in need who self-identify as women.

 Our Staff & Leadership

 Rosie’s Place’s Board of Directors bring the diverse areas of expertise, perspectives, resources, networks, and ideas that Rosie's Place needs to grow and thrive.
-Our Board is comprised of 14 members.
-These individuals are also part of ten sub-committees including our Strategic Planning and Equity/Inclusion Committees.
+Our Board is comprised of 15 members.
+These individuals are also part of six sub-committees including our Strategic Planning and Governance Committees.